hanl00/robotics-web-app/timelog.md

 * *4 hour* learnt about postMessage, a way to communicate with iframes, found similar issues.
 However have to first fix the unzip function of the web app
 * **Total : 215 hours**

+## 13 FEBRUARY 2020
+* *2 hour* implemented a new model/form field, however it does not override the values + theia switchworkspace issue